 Are you a detail-oriented and methodological person who likes spending time researching and analysing data?

-Economist’s research, evaluate, and advise businesses and governments about the economic state of the country.
-They are majorly involved with analysing the manufacture, consumption, and distribution of goods, resources, and services.
+Economists research, evaluate, and advise businesses and governments about the country's economic state.
+They analyse the manufacture, consumption, and distribution of goods, resources, and services.

-The first step to know how to become an Economist in Australia is to complete an undergraduate 3-year degree course in economics or commerce.
-A postgraduate qualification will improve your skillset and help you specialize as an economist.
+To become an Economist in Australia, you must complete an undergraduate three-year degree course in economics or commerce.
+A postgraduate qualification will improve your skillset and help you specialise as an economist.

 This article will be your go-to guide to jumpstart your profession as an economist.
 You will learn about what Economists do, their qualifications, earnings, job prospects, and how to become one in Australia.

 1. Who Is An Economist?

 An Economist, also called an economic analyst, studies data and economic research findings to identify economic trends and offer guidance on issues affecting society and business.

-They may study the broad international economic situation, provide advice to MNC’s and governments, or evaluate the economy of a small firm to help them maximize their profits and determine the demand for products/services.
+They study the international economic situation, advise MNCs and governments, and evaluate a small firm's economy to help them maximise their profits.

-Economists also examine the socioeconomic groups, industries, and regional/ national/ global economy to offer advice and predictions to businesses and governments on matters including taxation levels, prices, wages, imports and exports, interest rates, exchange rates, and employment and unemployment.
+Economists also examine the socioeconomic groups, industries, the regional, national, and global economy to offer advice and predictions to businesses and governments.
+These include taxation, wages, imports and exports, interest rates, exchange rates, and employment and unemployment.

-This, in turn, helps them make informed decisions on economic policies and investment.
+It helps them make informed decisions on economic policies and investments.

 2. What Does An Economist Do?

-Economist analyses the behaviour and interaction of people and organizations.
+Economists analyse the behaviour and interaction of people and organisations.
 Based on this, they predict economic conditions, make, and implement policies, formulate corporate strategies, and offer guidance on investment decisions.

 Here is a comprehensive list of tasks and duties of economists in Australia:

-Use historical data to evaluate economic trends, map changes with time, and perform forecasts about future movement.
+Use historical data to evaluate economic trends, map changes with time, and forecast future movement.

 Help create government economic policies.

-Examine the impact of economic and financial policies of the government, and budgetary policies such as taxation, expenditure, on the economy
+Examine the impact of economic and financial policies of the government and budgetary policies, such as taxation, and expenditure, on the economy

-Implement economic concepts to real-time financial projects to evaluate relationships between demand and supply, and manufacture and distribution of goods.
+Implement economic concepts in real-time financial projects to evaluate relationships between demand and supply and the manufacture and distribution of goods.